aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/virtual.md

 which is then transformed by each Virtual Transform, in the order they are configured.

-Evaluation MUST fail if the location does not exist, or is not a plain string value.
+Evaluation MUST return no value if the location does not exist, or is not a plain string value.

  ### Virtual Transform Initialization